Klinsmann resigns as Hertha coach after 9 Bundesliga games - WHIZ News

-BERLIN (AP) — Jürgen Klinsmann resigned as coach of Hertha Berlin on Tuesday after only nine Bundesliga games.
+BERLIN (AP) — Jürgen Klinsmann caught everybody by surprise on Tuesday when he resigned as coach of Hertha Berlin after only nine Bundesliga games.

 The former Germany and United States coach said in a statement on Facebook that he “cannot live up to my potential as coach and therefore cannot live up to my responsibility” without the trust from people at the club.